AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-boards/create-edit-board.md

    >[!NOTE]
    >
-   >When you delete a board, it is permanently removed from Workfront and can’t be restored.
+   >When you delete a board, it is permanently removed from Workfront and can't be restored.
 Any cards on the board are also deleted along with the board.
    >You can only delete boards that you created, not boards that you were added to.

 1. Click **All Boards** to return to the boards dashboard.